 Even though Bondi Beach is always crowded, it still is one of the most beautiful beaches in Australia and definitively worth the visit to experience the beach culture along Campbell Parade and Hall Street.

-The walk features beaches, rock pools, cliffs, bays, parks and breathtaking coastal views.
+The coastal walk features beaches, rock pools, cliffs, bays, parks and breathtaking coastal views.

 You can do the walk in either direction, so for this point we’ll assume you are going to start at the Bondi Icebergs swimming club and restaurant.

 Following the path, you will reach Tamarama.
 There you will be able to marvel at the two thousand year old traditional Aboriginal rock carvings at Mark’s Park.